MaxwellWjj/homepage-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- AI Accelerators
+- Hardware Accelerator
-- Energy-efficient Neuromorphic Computing
+- Neuromorphic Computing
 - Computer Architecture

 # Education to show in About widget